antaresproject/docs/docs/services/twig.md

 memorize($key,$default)
 ```

-Downloads the value from the one assigned to the $key key from the application's main memory.
+Downloads the value to the one ascribed to the $key key from application's main memory.

 ### view